Decision-making with Speculative Opponent Models

 \section{Environmental settings}

-\textbf{Predator-prey: }The states, observations, actions, state transition function, and reward function of each agent is formulated below by following the POMG convention.
+\textbf{Predator-prey: }The states, observations, actions, and state transition function of each agent is formulated as below.

-\begin{itemize} \item \textbf{The states and observations.} A grid world of size $x \times x$, e.g. Figure 2(a) (in the main paper) is a state of size $7 \times 7$ containing four predators and two preys.
-The observation of agent $i$ is the coordinates of its location, its ID, and the coordinates of the prey $k$ relative to $i$ in $l \times l$ view, if observed. \item \textbf{Actions space.} Any agent, either predators or preys, has five actions, i.e. $[\texttt{up}, \texttt{down}, \texttt{left}, \texttt{right}, \texttt{no-op}]$ where the first four actions means the agent moves towards the corresponding direction by one step, and $\texttt{no-op}$ indicates doing-nothing.
-All agents move within the map and can not exceed the boundary. \item \textbf{State transition $\mathcal{T}$.} The new state after the transition is the map with updated positions of all agents due to agents moving in the grid world.
-The termination condition for this task is when all preys are dead or for 100 steps. \item \textbf{Rewards $\mathcal{R}$.} All agents move within the map and can not exceed the boundary.
-Since the predators cooperate with each other, they share the team reward.
-The predators share a reward of 5 if two or more of them catch the prey simultaneously, while they are given a negative reward of -0.5 if only one predator catches the prey. \end{itemize}
+\begin{itemize} \item \textbf{The observations.} Observations consist of high-level feature vectors containing relative distances to other agents and landmarks. \item \textbf{Actions space.} Any agent, either predators or preys, has five actions, i.e. $[\texttt{up}, \texttt{down}, \texttt{left}, \texttt{right}, \texttt{no-op}]$ where the first four actions means the agent moves towards the corresponding direction by one step, and $\texttt{no-op}$ indicates doing-nothing.
+All agents move within the map and can not exceed the boundary. \item \textbf{State transition $\mathcal{T}$.} The new state after the transition is the map with updated positions of all agents due to agents moving in the world.
+The termination condition for this task is when all preys are dead or for 500 steps. \end{itemize}

 \textbf{Pommerman:}